cooperdk/Multicompare/README.md

 ## Building the executable

+If you can't wait until a release a built, you should be able to built it yourself.
-This project includes a custom build system using **Nuitka**.
-This compiles the Python code into a standalone executable (`.exe` on Windows, binary on Linux, `.app` bundle on macOS) that requires no installation.
+This project makes use of a custom build system using **Nuitka**.
+This converts the Python code to C and compiles it into a standalone executable (`.exe` on Windows, binary on Linux, `.app` bundle on macOS) with embedded libraries.

 ### 1. The build script
 I have provided a helper script in the `scripts/` folder that handles icon generation and compilation flags automatically.